koljapohl/meet/README.md

     Then user should see a list of cities that match what they've typed

   Scenario 3: User can select a city from the suggested list.
-    Given user was typing into city textbox and list of suggestions is showing When user selects a city from the list
+    Given user was typing into city textbox and list of suggestions is showing
+    When user selects a city from the list
-    Then their city should be changed to that city and user should receive a list of upcoming events in that city
+    Then their city should be changed to that city and the list of suggestions should disappear and user should receive a list of upcoming events in that city

 Feature 2: Show/hide an event's details